 Grades are based on the following criteria.

 Attendance (10%)

 Attendance is an essential part of this course.
-You have two "sick days," per Institute policy.
-If you attend all the other meetings, you will receive 10% for this part of your grade.
+If you attend all the meetings, you will receive 10% for this part of your grade.
 There are no make-ups offered for attendance.